Edd-Cole/tech-test-practice/README.md

 These are trickier challenges that I've come across whilst building this repo, and I think these will be a higher level than you should meet in any tech test you do straight out of the bootcamp.

-But, if you're a level above, any tech test you do will demonstrate your skills and make you the top, if not, one of the top contenders for your desired role, technically.
+But, if you're a level above, any tech test you do will demonstrate your skills and make you the top, if not, one of the top contenders for your desired role, in technical ability.

 Give these a shot if you are aiming for BJSS, Infinity Works or any other Academy programme.
 This section will hold you in good stead.